seedventure/DEX/README.md

 2. On Windows install the necessary build tools: `npm install --global --production windows-build-tools`
 3. Install Ganache from: http://truffleframework.com/ganache/
 4. Clone the repo: git clone https://github.com/forkdelta/smart_contract.git
-5. Change into the root directory: `cd smart_contract`
+5. Change into the root directory: `cd DEX`
 6. Install all node.js requirements from package.json: `npm install`
 7. If you use VSCode, copy `.vscode\settings.json.default` to `.vscode\settings.json` for a reasonable solhint linter configuration